High School Based

 - Students must select the University of Memphis as the school to receive their grant funds in order to have the grant apply toward the fees for the dual enrollment course they are taking at the University of Memphis.

 - Students must apply for the correct term.
-They will need to apply each term they plan to enroll in the Dual Enrollment Program.
+They will need to apply each year they plan to enroll in the Dual Enrollment Program.

 - Students who have previously used the Dual Enrollment Grant at other institutions must have an official copy of their transcript/s sent to the Office of Admissions in order to verify their continued eligibility.